abhimgkku/sensor-fault-detection/README.md

 # sensor-fault-detection
-identify if faults are coming from Air Pressue System(APS) of a heavy duty vehicle
+Identify if faults are coming from Air Pressue System(APS) of a heavy duty vehicle